+Farmers must make their own assessment of z in deciding to purchase index insurance.
 Trust in the insurance provider is a major issue in contracting insurance, especially in the developing country context where there is little legal recourse in reclaiming insurance payments.
 For index insurance, the expected payout is more difficult to know because the relationship between weather and loss is not precisely known.
-If there is asymmetric information where the provider is better informed on risk, farmers must rely on the insurance company in setting a fair price.
+If there is asymmetric information on weather events at the meteorological station level, with the provider better informed on risk than the farmer, farmers must additionally rely on the insurance company in setting a fair price.
 Relations of trust with the insurance provider are thus very important for uptake.
+Lack of trust results in an under-assessment of r and low WTP.
+This has been confirmed experimentally.
 Cole et al. (2013) show that endorsement of the insurance product from a trusted third party increased uptake by 40% compared to farmers who heard of no endorsement.
-Cai et al. (2014) find that in China trust is established by experimenting payouts to oneself or witnessing payouts to members of your social network.
+Cai et al. (2014) find that in China trust is established by experimenting payouts to oneself or by witnessing payouts to members of your social network.
 Payouts were the main instrument in building trust.
-Payouts can in turn be increased by subsidies to boost demand (Cai et al., 2014) or by increasing the frequency of payouts by insuring small losses (Carter, 2009).
+Trust can then be increased by subsidies to boost demand and the observation of payouts (Cai et al., 2014), or by increasing the frequency of payouts by insuring cheaply losses in addition to larger-low frequency losses (Carter, 2009).

 b.
-Ambiguity aversion
+Ambiguity aversion reduces WTP for index insurance

 Ambiguity aversion as per Bryan's (2010) analysis is best understood by considering the Ellsberg paradox.
 Ellsberg (1961) argued that faced with two gambles, one with known odds and one with unknown odds, many people strictly prefer the gamble with known odds, even if they can choose which side of the gamble to take.
-Subsequent studies have confirmed this intuition and show that a large portion of the population prefers known odds.
+Subsequent studies have confirmed this intuition and shown that a large portion of the population prefers known odds.
 An agent that behaves in this way is called "ambiguity averse", and his behavior is inconsistent with Subjective Expected Utility theory.
 The behavior is, however, consistent with a model in which agents entertain a set of possible priors and choose using the prior that maximizes their chance of winning.
 If the set of priors is large when probabilities are unknown, and a singleton when probabilities are known, these agents will prefer known odds.
 Thus, an ambiguity averse agent "worries" that the odds depend on her choice in such a way that her choices are always wrong.
 Bryan showed evidence that suggested that over 50% of the population prefers to bet on known odds.

-In the context of the model, above an ambiguity averse agent may not know the probability distribution of the insurance return r of the WII, and this is quite likely for a new product that has no known (to the agent) history of application.
-In such a setting the ambiguity averse agent will prefer to not take up the contract rather than purchase one that is not clear when and how it will compensate.
+In the context of the model above, an ambiguity averse agent may not know the probability distribution of the insurance return z of the index insurance, and this is quite likely for a new product that has no known history of application to the agent.
+In such a setting the ambiguity averse agent will prefer to not take up the contract rather than purchase one that is not clear when and how it will compensate due to basis risk and lack of trust.

 c.
-Technology and institutional setup are difficult to explain and understand
+Level of knowledge on index insurance: The technology and institutional setup of index insurance are difficult to explain and understand